• Skip to primary navigation

 For the sausages, you'll need the mildest, small breakfast sausages (in casings) that you can find.
 You can see the ones I use in the photo.
 Just be sure they're quite mild and have no sage in them.

-As far as the bacon goes, Canadian bacon makes a fair substitute for Irish bacon which is more like we'd think of ham.
+As far as the bacon goes, Canadian bacon makes a fair substitute for Irish bacon, which is more like we’d think of as ham.

 In a large, heavy Dutch oven, heat the butter or oil over medium high heat.
 Add the sausages and cook until browned on all sides.
 Remove sausages from the pan.

-While the sausages brown, cut the onion into thick slices.
-Peel and cut the potatoes into thick slices and cut the Canadian bacon in one-inch wide pieces.
+While the sausages are browning, cut the onion into thick slices.
+Peel and cut the potatoes into thick slices and cut the Canadian bacon into one-inch wide pieces.

 Add the chicken stock or broth to the pan and add enough water to bring the liquid to the top of the layered ingredients.